Clearing contact details

 Cambridge

-Expand your network and your knowledge at events with professional writers, publishers and language teachers.
+Expand your network and knowledge base at events with writers, publishers and other professionals

 Careers

-This course will help you gain vital skills particularly valued by business leaders.
+This course will help you gain vital skills particularly valued by employers.

-These include narrative communication, empathy and perspective taking, critical analysis, creativity and imagination, and digital skills.
+These include narrative communication, empathy and perspective taking, problem solving and the art of persuasion, critical analysis, creativity and imagination, and digital skills.

 The transferable skills you’ll develop include research and communication, perfect for careers such as journalism and teaching.
 The course’s emphasis on critical thinking and independent learning will also transfer to professions including (but not limited to) business, law, consultancy, administration, librarianship, publishing and arts management.